python/devguide/developer-workflow/c-api.rst

 Any API named with a leading underscore is also considered internal.
-There is currently only one main use case for using such names rather than putting the definition in ``Include/internal/`` (or directly in a ``.c`` file):
+There is currently only one main use case for using such names rather than putting the definition in :cpy-file:`Include/internal/` (or directly in a ``.c`` file):

-* Internal helpers for other public API, which users should not call directly.
+* Internal helpers for other public APIs, which users should not call directly.

-Note that historically, underscores were used for API that is better served by the :ref:`unstable-capi`:
+Note that historically, underscores were used for APIs that are better served by the :ref:`unstable-capi`:

-* “provisional” API, included in a Python release to test real-world usage of new API;
+* “provisional” APIs, included in a Python release to test real-world usage of new APIs;
-* API for very specialized uses like JIT compilers.
+* APIs for very specialized uses like JIT compilers.

 Internal API Tests